AerospaceJam/docs/docs/introduction.md

 You don't need any technical experience or previous robotics experience (e.g. in FIRST® or Vex® programs) to compete in Aerospace Jam - we give you all the tools you need to succeed, and guide you step-by-step through all electronics and code you'll need to compete.

 To lower the barrier to entry, competing in Aerospace Jam is 100% free to all teams.
-Where, in other competitions, you could end up spending hundreds of dollars on an entry-level kit, Aerospace Jam is a completely level playing field monetarily.
-This is only possible due to our very generous sponsors - thank you all for supporting us here at Aerospace Jam!
+In contrast to other competitions, where you could end up spending hundreds of dollars on an entry-level kit, Aerospace Jam is a completely level playing field monetarily.
+This is only possible due to our very generous partners - thank you all for supporting us here at Aerospace Jam!

 For support and up-to-date information about this season, please join the [Aerospace Jam Discord](https://discord.gg/ShsPVMzpyW).